DomGries/InnoDependencyInstaller/README.md

 ## Integration

-You can include _CodeDependencies.iss_ file into your setup by disabling compilation of the example setup before and calling the dependency install functions as needed:
+You can include _CodeDependencies.iss_ file into your setup by disabling compilation of the example setup before and calling the desired _Dependency_Add_ functions:

 ```iss
 #define public Dependency_NoExampleSetup